 Help your little budding artist grow into BIG artist this school year with The Clay Box

-AddClay Dayto your kid's school schedule all year long with The Clay Box!
 Discover fun arts enrichment after school, on the weekends, and anywhere in between.

-Get your first box FREEby joining the #1 Kids Clay Club today!
+Get your first box FREE by joining the #1 Kids Clay Club today!

-How it works: 1.
-Get your first boxFREEby entering code: NEWBIE at checkout.
-2. First box ships September 15th.
 3. Then get your next five boxes delivered to your doorstep for $37.00 a month.
-(Six month subscription term.)
-4. Sale ends September 14th.

 Clay has been used by humans for thousands of years.
 It's the oldest art material on earth.
 The Clay Box provides on opportunity to join in this long standing tradition of creating with the earth's natural art making material.
 Children need this type of hands-on creative outlet.
 Art making can foster a sense of well being and bring joy to our lives.